- Helmets must meet the requirements listed below.

 Students are assigned to one of four run groups (A, B, C or D) commensurate with their skill level and experience.
 D is where a new student would begin, and A is the most advanced run group.
 The groupings are relative and are dependent on the skill mix of students who have enrolled in a given school.
 Therefore, a student may be assigned to one group higher or lower than what they were assigned in a previous school.
 Look for your run group when you get your schedule to see when and where you need to be during the day.

 An event like this takes a lot of volunteer effort to put on.
-If you, a member of your family, or a friend would be interested in volunteering, please register online at Motorsportreg.com.
-We need corner workers, pit & grid, runners, gate workers and more.
+If you, a member of your family, a friend, or coworker would be interested in volunteering, please register online at Motorsportreg.com.
 Driving school students are particularly encouraged to volunteer on a day they are not in school.
 It provides a very different perspective and really completes the experience.

 Volunteers do not need to be BMW CCA members.